SallyGM/websites/README.md

-# websites
+# website
-It contains websites that I build in the past years.
+Website that I developed during my BTEC Level 3 in IT.